node-red-contrib-influxdb3 1.1.0

 Data Types

-• Floats are written as float fields
+• Numbers: Written as float fields by default

 • Booleans: Written as boolean fields